Transforming Ordinary Lenses into Super-Macro Lenses 🙂

 So How Close Should you Go?

+Remember to purchase only Nikkor AI-S glass, not some of Nikon’s budget glass, such as the older Series E glass.
 While many of you have heard of (and/or read articles about) reverse-lens macro photography before, most articles on this subject are usually directed at young, inexperienced photographers, without much means, and as such these articles typically attempt to recommend ‘the cheapest’ (and least-capable) gear possible for these entry-level readers.
 This article will be different; it will be directed to those photographers not on a budget–but who are after optimal results with really good equipment.
 Mind you, this equipment doesn’t have to be ridiculously-expensive; in fact, most of it is no more expensive than usual pro glass.
 Nonetheless, the focus of this article will be quality results over ‘cheap price.’
 Since Nikon has so many wonderful, manual-focus lenses available (either brand-new or available at discounts on Ebay), take your time and look for the best option; just make sure you know enough about Nikkor lenses to buy wisely:

 Nikkor AI-S manual lenses are Nikon’s best MF glass.
 Do not buy Series E lenses, as they are not the same quality, either in craftsmanship or in results.
 Nikkor AI-S primes will always have The Ear on them (refer to green arrow above).
 Although my direct experience reversing standard primes to achieve super-macro objectives centers around Nikon gear, as with sensor size, the principles will apply across platforms, to any system, provided the brand you use has the associated supportive connecting pieces.
 One more thing: many people ask me, “Why Nikkor AI-S manual lenses?
 Why not auto-focus lenses?”
 First, manual focus lenses are tougher, less-complicated, and are optically as good as (or better than) most AF lenses.
 Second, you lose all aperture control when you reverse-mount an AF lens … whereas you can still control the aperture on Nikkor AI-S lenses, even when they’re reversed.
 With that said, let’s jump right in and discuss the simple rings/adapters required to convert Nikkor AI-S lenses into “super-macro” tools: